Charles E W Bean, Diaries, AWM38 3DRL 606/37/1 - January - February 1916 - Part 7

 every unit, but with us they have the

-recklessness to ∧ let carry their badness
+recklessness to carry let their badness

-carry him, wherever it can - dressed
+carry them wherever it can - dressed

-up as policemen ; & with altered
+up as policemen; & with altered

 badges & faked brassards & so on,